zibhub/GNDMS/installation-guide/index.md

 ### Setup

 For the scenario the following setup is required.
-On your grid-ftp space create a source directory.
-Then, please add some files, e.g. by using the following bash command-line:
+On your grid-ftp space create a source directory and add some files, e.g. by using the following bash command-line:

 {% highlight bash %}